Working through coding challenges is part of the interview process. Especially if you don’t have a lot of professional experience as a React dev yet.

 [https://prolog-api.profy.dev/content-page/home](https://prolog-api.profy.dev/content-page/home)

-) is called a "slug" that identifies the page.Hints:
+is a "slug" identifying the page.Hints:

 pages/index.jsx